Juvenile Idiopathic Arthritis - Topic Overview

 In some cases these symptoms can be mild and hard for you

 to see.
-A young child may be more cranky than normal or may go back to crawling
+A young child may be more cranky than normal.
+Or a child may go back to crawling

 after he or she has started walking.
-You may notice that your child feels stiff
+Your child's joints may feel stiff in the morning.
+Or your child may have trouble walking.

 Children with this disease